MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/envision-planning-for-service-management-and-quality-complete-guide.md

 A QoS implementation should include areas of the network, from the endpoint all the way up to the egress points and from the egress points back to the endpoint.
 This will ensure that voice traffic is being prioritized in both directions.
 QoS should be implemented on both wired and Wi-Fi networks.

-For implementing QoS on your network, the following guidance can help [Link to Network Readiness: QoS]
+For implementing QoS on your network, the following guidance can help [Quality of Service in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/qos-in-teams)

 #### Proxy servers